Laravel Passport

 1/**2 * Define the application's command schedule.3 */4protected function schedule(Schedule $schedule): void5{6 $schedule->command('passport:purge')->hourly();7}

-Authorization Code Grant with PKCE
+Authorization Code Grant With PKCE

 The Authorization Code grant with "Proof Key for Code Exchange" (PKCE) is a secure way to authenticate single page applications or native applications to access your API.
 This grant should be used when you can't guarantee that the client secret will be stored confidentially or in order to mitigate the threat of having the authorization code intercepted by an attacker.
 A combination of a "code verifier" and a "code challenge" replaces the client secret when exchanging the authorization code for an access token.

-Creating The Client
+Creating the Client

 Before your application can issue tokens via the authorization code grant with PKCE, you will need to create a PKCE-enabled client.
 You may do this using the passport:client